 It is frustrating for many that we are limited to a fixed number of parking spaces on campus.
 However, adding parking lots to accommodate everyone is not a sustainable solution.

 If enough people used alternative transportation even a few times a week, our campus would benefit from fewer cars and fewer parking problems.
 Our environment would be better off too.

 Park in G, H, M or W lot and purchase a day pass from our dispensers.
-You can pay with coins, Visa or MasterCard; the cost of a dispenser pass is $6 to $8 for the whole day or $4 to $6 for 3 hours.
+You can pay with coins or Visa or MasterCard.
+The cost of a dispenser pass is $6 to $8 for the whole day or $4 to $6 for 3 hours.
 All day parking is also available for purchase from the dispenser in lots B and J starting at 12pm and lots E and F at 1pm.
 Short term parking (maximum 2 hours) is available at the single space visitor coin meters in E, F and G lot.

 Share your commute by carpooling.
 Find out more about carpooling at carpool.ca .